bentice/bentice.github.io/Enron_Article.md

 **Closeness Centrality** This captures how close a node is to any given node in the network.
 We would expect executives to be high up on this measure.

-For instance low level enron employees in California will be very far from Low level employees in Europe.
+For instance, low-level Enron employees in California will be very far from low-level employees in Europe.
 While executive management should have high closeness centrality because they can reach many nodes down the chain of command.

 ```python